meteor/meteor/content/writing-packages.md

 If you've ever looked inside Meteor's package cache at `~/.meteor/packages`, you know that the on-disk format of a built Meteor package is completely different from the way the source code looks when you're developing the package.
 The idea is that the target format of a package can remain consistent even if the API for development changes.

+To publish your package to Atmosphere, run [`meteor publish`](http://docs.meteor.com/#/full/meteorpublish) from the package directory.
+To publish a package the package name must follow the format of `username:my-package` and the package must contain a [SemVer version number](#version-constraints).

 <h2 id="build-plugins">Build plugins</h2>